 Alejandro García Hermida

-Graduated with a degree in Architecture from the Universidad Politécnica de Madrid and holds a Masters in Conservation and Restoration of Architectural Heritage from the same university.
-Since 2009, he has been an Associate Professor at the Universidad Alfonso X el Sabio School of Architecture, where he teaches History of Architecture and Urbanism, History and Theory of Restoration, Building Pathology and Repairing Techniques and Architectural Composition.
-He has been a visiting scholar at the University of Notre Dame School of Architecture and guest lecturer at many national and international universities, workshops and conferences.
-His professional practice has focused on the restoration and study of diverse historic buildings and archaeological sites of many types and chronologies in Spain, Morocco and Peru.
-He is the Coordinator in Spain of the Richard H. Driehaus Architecture Competition, the Richard H. Driehaus Awards for Building Arts and the National Directory of Traditional Building Crafts People; Activities Coordinator of the Rafael Manzano Martos Prize; Member of the Board of Terrachidia NGO (whose work received the INTBAU Excellence Award for Community Engagement in 2015), Vice Chair of INTBAU Spain and professor at the Centro de Investigación de Arquitectura Tradicional.
+Graduated in Architecture from the Universidad Politécnica de Madrid and holds a PhD and a Master in Conservation and Restoration of Architectural Heritage from the same university, where he is an Associate Professor at the Department of Architectural Composition since 2019.
+He has been an Associate Professor at the Universidad Alfonso X el Sabio School of Architecture (Spain, from 2009 to 2019), a Visiting Scholar at the School of Architecture of the University of Notre Dame (Indiana, USA, 2016) and invited lecturer at many national and international universities, workshops and conferences.
+His professional practice has been focused on traditional architecture and building techniques and the restoration and study of diverse historic buildings and archaeological sites of multiple types and chronologies, mainly in Spain and Morocco.
+He is the Executive Director of the Richard H. Driehaus Initiatives in Spain and Portugal, including the Rafael Manzano Prize for New Traditional Architecture, the Richard H, Driehaus Architecture Competition, the Richard H. Driehaus Building Arts Awards, the Donald Gray Building Arts Grants and the National Directory of Traditional Building Masters (Hispania Nostra Award 2018, Europa Nostra Special Mention 2018), Member of the Board of Terrachidia NGO (INTBAU Excellence Award 2015), Vice Chair of INTBAU Spain and professor at the Centro de Investigación de Arquitectura Tradicional.

 Leopoldo Gil Cornet

-graduated with a degree in Architecture from the Universidad de Navarra.
+Holds a degree in Architecture from the Universidad de Navarra.
 He has been an architect at the Historic Heritage Service of the Dirección General de Cultura-Institución Príncipe de Viana of the Navarre Government since 1986.
 He was a Professor at the School of Architecture of Universidad de Navarra and Coordinator of the Rehabilitation and Restoration of Architectural Heritage Studies program, from 2000 to 2017.
-He is a Member of the Academia del Partal, of the Asociación Libre de Profesionales de la Restauración Monumental and of the Board of INTBAU Spain.
-As an architect of the Institución Príncipe de Viana, he has led numerous projects for the conservation and restoration of several monuments from Navarra, such as the Medieval Tower of the Señorío de Ayanz, 1998-2000 (Silver medal of the Asociación Española de Amigos de los Castillos, 2000), the Frente de Francia of the Pamplona walls, 2000-2009 (European Union International Prize of Cultural Heritage-Europa Nostra Prize 2012, conservation category), and the Real Colegiata de Roncesvalles, 1982-2012.
+He is a Member of the Academia del Partal and the Reial Acadèmia Catalana de Belles Arts de Sant Jordi.
+As an architect of the Institución Príncipe de Viana, he was awarded the Restoration and Conservation of Cultural Heritage National Prize in 1998 and has led numerous projects for the conservation and restoration of several monuments from Navarra, such as the Medieval Tower of the Señorío de Ayanz, 1998-2000 (Silver medal of the Asociación Española de Amigos de los Castillos, 2000), the Frente de Francia of the Pamplona walls, 2000-2009 (European Union International Prize of Cultural Heritage-Europa Nostra Prize 2012, conservation category), and the Real Colegiata de Roncesvalles, 1982-2012.
 He was awarded the Rafael Manzano Martos Prize in 2012.
-He was awarded the Restoration and Conservation of Cultural Heritage National Prize in 1998.
-He is currently working on the restoration of the Dorrea tower, in Irurita, and on the conservation of the ruins of a 11th century church, Elizaberria, in the Salinas de Ibargoiti area.

 Trabaja como arquitecto, urbanista y asesor en diseño.
 Estudió en la Universidad de Stuttgart, abandonándola para trabajar en el estudio de James Stirling en Londres, asociarse con J. P. Kleihues en Berlín; y desarrollar más tarde su actividad privada como arquitecto en Londres 1974-97, Claviers 1998-2002 y Luxemburgo desde 2003.
 Ha impartido clase en la Architectural Association School (1973-76) y en la Princeton University (1977); ha sido también Jefferson Professor of Architecture en la University of Virginia (1982), Visiting Professor de la Yale University School of Architecture de forma intermitente desde 1990 y el primer Robert A. M. Stern visiting professor en 2015.
 Sus numerosos y muy reconocidos proyectos incluyen el planeamiento urbano y la coordinación arquitectónica de la nueva ciudad de Poundbury, Reino Unido, para el Duque de Cornualles y S.A.R. el Príncipe de Gales (desde 1988); el Palacio de Justicia de Luxemburgo (1990-97); la Citta Nuova en Alessandria, Italia (1995-99); Heulebrug en Knokke-Heist, Vlaanderen, Bélgica (desde 1998) y Cayalá, Guatemala (desde 2003).
 Ha participado como asesor en el Plan Director de Sea Side, Fort Walton Beach, Florida desde 1981 y se le considera “el padrino” del Nuevo Urbanismo.
 Su trabajo ha sido expuesto en el M.O.M.A.
 (Nueva York) y en el American Architectural Foundation Octagon Museum (Washington DC).
 Leon Krier ha sido galardonado con la Medalla de Plata de la Académie Française en 1997 y el Athena Award del Congress for the New Urbanism en 2006 y fue el primer ganador del Richard H. Driehaus Prize en 2003.
 Sus publicaciones incluyen: Rational Architecture Rationelle, 1978; Albert Speer: Architecture 1932-42, 1985 y 2013; The Completion of Washington DC, 1986; Atlantis, 1987; The Architecture of Community, 2009 (publicada en castellano en 2013); y Drawing for Architecture, 2009.